ShaneByrne0963/conversate-dot-com/README.md

 ![The original color scheme of Conversate](assets/images/design/colors/original_design.JPG)

-- However, upon reaching the testing phase, I discovered that orange is a tricky color in terms of accessability.
+- However, upon reaching the testing phase, I discovered that orange is a tricky color in terms of accessibility.
 White-on-orange does not give enough contrast for visually impaired users to differentiate foreground from background
 - At first, I had considered implementing a separate mode for visually impaired users, but I did not want to remind the users of their impairment making them choose the